 Florida has opted to emphasize fraud avoidance, at the expense of automatically invalidating a % of wills all would agree are legitimate.
-Other states have opted to emphasize testamentary freedom, at the expense of opening the door for more inheritance litigation over a % of wills all would agree are highly suspect . . . but very difficult to challenge in court because, by the time your will contest gets litigated, your single most important witness, the testator, is dead (think: worst evidence rule).
+Other states have opted to emphasize testamentary freedom, at the expense of opening the door for more inheritance litigation over a % of wills all would agree are highly suspect . . . but very difficult to challenge in court because, by the time your will contest gets litigated, your single most important witness, the testator, is dead.
+Which means we’re forced to litigate these cases based in large part on the worst evidence available: the self-interested hearsay testimony of those claiming a slice of the estate for themselves.

 For example, on June 8, 1948 in Saskatchewan, Canada, a farmer named Cecil George Harris who had become trapped under his own tractor carved a will into the tractor’s fender.
 It read, “In case I die in this mess I leave all to the wife.
 Cecil Geo.
 Harris.”
 Under Florida law this unwitnessed holographic “will” would have been ignored.
 Not so in Saskatchewan, Canada.
 Mr. Harris died and his tractor fender, which is currently on display at the University of Saskatchewan College of Law, was probated and stood as his will.

 In the linked-to case above a Colorado man wrote his own will.
-Even though this holographic will wasn’t witnessed, because it was written in the decedent’s own hand, it is valid under Colorado law and was admitted to probate by a Colorado court.
+Even though the will wasn’t witnessed, because it was written in the decedent’s own hand it’s valid under Colorado law and was admitted to probate by a Colorado court.
 The issue then became whether a Florida court was required to do the same.

 It’s the law, but is it constitutional?